linn221/ExpenseManager/tasks.md

 + soft deleting
 - sorting categories, items by count of items, expenses, respectively
 - filter by price greater or less than, etc
++ show form if the item is new, create new route that store the item and flush the item_id to session, and redirect to create expense form

 ### Alpine.js
 - media upload